 During Fall break, Madison Academy students serve children with life threatening illnesses and their families.
 “Give Kids The World” is a program designed to give these families an escape to the theme parks in the Orlando area at no Orlando charge.
 Our volunteers serve meals in the Gingerbread House, dish up ice cream sundaes to help beat the heat, play characters in a parade – anything to help these families take a vacation from their illness.
 The work is emotionally draining, but helping put a smile on the face of one of these special children is its own reward.

-Each Spring break, Madison Academy students travel to Ecuador to volunteer at the Hacienda of Hope and the HOH Christian Academy.
+At the beginning of summer break, Madison Academy students travel to Ecuador to volunteer at the Hacienda of Hope and the HOH Christian Academy.
 This beautiful home and school are nestled in shadows of Mt.
 Cayambe high in the Andes.
 We have been involved in this project for more than a decade serving and building relationships with children and people in the surrounding communities.
 Our team not only experiences a new culture, they learn the personal stories of children who escaped a world of abuse and neglect to find love and hope.
 Their experience changes their view of the world and exposes them to opportunities and careers focused on serving others.

 Why choose a private Christian education?
 High academic standards, a healthy, community environment where parents are welcomed and, most importantly, a lasting spiritual impact on your child are just a few of the reasons.
 We would love to provide you with more information on how you can give your child the gift a Christian education.
 Madison Academy offers academics that exceed core standards.
-Most importantly, we take a holistic approach to teaching our children, as we strive to help them grow in wisdom, stature, and in favor with God and man.
+We take a holistic approach to teaching our children, as we strive to help them grow in wisdom, stature, and in favor with God and man.
 Madison Academy is accredited by AdvancedEd (SACS) and the National Christian School Association (NCSA.)

 Our offices are open from 8 a.m. to 4 p.m.
 Monday through Friday during the school year.
 Summer hours are 9 a.m. to 4 p.m.
 Monday through Thursday.